James Morisset: Norfolk Island

+Death and legacy

 Morisset retired to farming near Bathurst, where he was appointed police magistrate.
 He lost heavily in a bank crash and was forced to sell his property to pay his debts.
-Although in ill-health he continued as magistrate until his death on 17 August 1852, leaving his wife and ten children in poverty.
-Emily and the children were not in poverty due to her inheritance from her family and the Morisset family.
+Although in ill-health he continued as magistrate until his death on 17 August 1852.
+His wife Emily and ten children were left without any means of support; Emily appealed to the government for a pension in September.

 Three of Morisset's sons continued his tradition of military service by becoming officers in the paramilitary Australian native police force which operated against Aboriginal groups resisting European colonisation.
 One of these sons, Edric Norfolk Vaux Morisset was Commandant of this force in the early 1860s.